 Semantics:

-Once the source file has been transported and verified (md5sum checked) files are copied directly to the DTS queue spool directory.
-A pre-configured delivery application is executed and upon successful completion, the transport control parameters are recalculated before queue processing resumes.
+Transport between two DTSD machines is directly to the DTS queue spool directory, delivery happens by copying the file from the spool area to the configuration-specified delivery directory.
+Once the the transport has been verified (i.e. MD5 checked) and the delivery copy made, a pre-configured delivery application is executed and upon successful completion, the transport control parameters are recalculated before queue processing resumes.

 Error Handling: